xsmh/duoqin-doov-hacking/README.md

 **Note:**
 If your computer has +16GB of RAM, you could skip using the 2nd drive and store the backup directly on the Linux image and upload it to a cloud storage service (like Google Drive) once it's done.
 You would then skip step 3 and remove the `/media/user/exampleName/` part from the commands and follow the rest as is.
 I do not recommend this method as it uses RAM as storage and the live image can crash if you run out of it.
 But it should be safe if you have +32GB RAM.

 1. While booted into the live Linux image, connect your 2nd USB stick and wait for a notification in the top right corner of the screen that says `Volume mounted`.
-This 2nd USB stick should previously be formatted to exFAT (**not** FAT32) We will use this one for storing the backup.
+This 2nd USB stick should previously be formatted to exFAT (**not** FAT32), we will use this one for storing the backup.
 Do **not** unplug the 1st USB stick that has the Linux image on it.
-2. Open the terminal in the Linux ISO.
+2. Open the terminal in the Linux ISO by clicking the black square icon in the taskbar.
 3. Type `lsblk` and hit enter.
 Under `MOUNTPOINTS` you will see an entry similar to
 `/media/user/exampleName`.
 In your case `exampleName` will be whatever your USB drive name is.
 Take note of this path as we will use it in the next step.
 Note: Sometimes you might see more than one mountpoint that looks similar but with a different name like `/media/user/differentName`, we want the one that has the flash drive's name, and not something else like your computer's internal drive.
 4. Run `mkdir "/media/user/exampleName/stock_rom"` but replace `exampleName` in the path with whatever your drive name was from the previous step.
 This command creates the folder we will be using to store our backup in.
 5. Run `mtk rl --skip userdata "/media/user/exampleName/stock_rom"` but don't forget to replace `exampleName`.
 Connect the cable to your phone while it is **turned off** and wait for the command to finish running.
-This will take roughly 10 minutes and will show this message once it is done `DaHandler - All Dumped partitions success.`.
+This will take roughly 10 minutes and will show this message once it is done `DaHandler - All Dumped partitions success`.
 If the command ran into any errors at any point, you probably don't have enough storage on your 2nd USB drive (possibly due to it being formatted as FAT32) and you should not proceed until you resolve the issue, even if you see the success message at the end.
 You can double check to see if the files were actually made inside the stock_rom folder of the USB drive using the file explorer.
 6. Run `mtk r preloader "/media/user/exampleName/stock_rom/preloader.bin" --parttype=boot1`.
 Don't forget to replace `exampleName` here too.
 After this has finished, you should now be able to see a bunch of files with .bin extension inside the stock_rom folder of your USB drive.

 # Unlock the bootloader